Need You Tonight: Certifications

+Release history

 Rogue Traders remix

 Rogue Traders covered and remixed "Need You Tonight" and released it as a single in Australia.
 The song was renamed "One of My Kind", where it reached No. 10 on the Australian Top 100 Singles Chart, becoming their first top-10 hit.
 "One of My Kind" is the second single released by the Rogue Traders for their debut album We Know What You're Up To.

 The music video is set in a dance party where the lizard on the single cover wanders around looking for a girl of his kind.
 He finds one looking lonely.
 The two sit together and he sings the line 'you're one of my kind' before the video ends.

 The Sam Bennetts and Rising Sun Pictures directed music video was nominated for Best Video at the ARIA Music Awards of 2003.